Bejwelled: Badges, Brotherhood and Identity

 The Past Master Jewel of the Authors’ lodge is replete with Egyptian iconography.
 On the ribbon, two figures kneel either side of a Djed pillar which is topped by an Ankh.
 Above them a winged son.
 The medallion shows an ancient Egyptian death mask.

-Symbolism of Egyptian came into freemasonry through Hermetica.
+Ancient Egyptian symbolism came into freemasonry through Hermetica.
 Hermes Trismegistus was a powerful magician linked to the two figures of Thoth and Hermes (himself linked with Anubis).
 Books written by Hermes Trismegistus continued to be read throughout the medieval period and into the Renaissance and beyond.
+They offered an occult insight into the world.
 Even before Egypt was “discovered” by Napoleon, freemasons were using Egyptian iconography.

 The most famous example of this is in The Magic Flute by Mozart, a keen freemason.
 The second act, begins with a process of priests to Isis and Osiris.